 - 1) Applicability - a) This Rule applies to all passengers irrespective of the type of fare on which they are travelling or they have purchased. - b) This Rule applies in respect of a carrier when there is a delay or cancellation due to situations outside the carrier's control.
 See Rule 90(C) for situations that are outside a carrier's control. - 2) General - a) The carrier will make all reasonable efforts to transport the passenger and their baggage at the times indicated in its timetable and according to schedule; however, flight times are not guaranteed. - b) Personalized documents, such as a ticket/itinerary issued by the carrier for the passenger, which are consistent with the reservation held by the passenger form part of the contract of carriage between the carrier and the passenger. - c) A delay or cancellation that is directly attributable to an earlier delay or cancellation that is due to situations outside the carrier's control, is considered to also be due to situations outside that carrier's control if that carrier took all reasonable measures to mitigate the impact of the earlier flight delay or cancellation. - d) The passenger who attempts to check-in after the carrier's check-in deadline or presents themselves at the boarding area after the carrier's boarding time deadline as specified under Rule 40(E), Check-in time limits, will not receive consideration per Rule 90 and will have their reservations cancelled as specified under Rule 105, Refusal to transport. - e) For international itineraries, irrespective of the treatment that they may have received, a passenger may invoke the provisions of the Convention regarding liability in the case of passenger delay.
-(See Rule 121(B)(12), Liability international transportation, passenger delay) - f) For domestic itineraries, irrespective of the treatment that may have been received, a passenger may invoke the provisions of Rule 120(B)(6), Liability domestic transportation, passenger delay. - Rule 120(B)(1) also sets out liability provisions for death, bodily injury and passenger delay based on the obligations found in the Montreal Convention for international transportation.
-This is only provided as an example of carrier best practice in case the carrier wishes to harmonize these matters with the Montreal Convention as well. - g) In the case of delay or cancellation at the airport, the carrier will give priority to assistance to any person with a disability and to unaccompanied minors.
+(See Rule 121(B)(12), Liability international transportation, passenger delay) - f) In the case of delay or cancellation at the airport, the carrier will give priority to assistance to any person with a disability and to unaccompanied minors. - 3) Situations outside the carrier's control - a) Situations outside the carrier's control, include, but are not limited to the following: - 1. war or political instability; - illegal acts or sabotage; - 3. meteorological conditions or natural disasters that make the safe operation of the aircraft impossible; - 4. instructions from air traffic control;